PolyMath-Coder/altschool-exam/README.md

     ```

-Navigate to the NGINX web root directory and Replace the default HTML file
+Navigate to the NGINX web root directory and Replace the default HTML file in the NGINX Web root directory i.e. /var/www/html